Sys0MKNR/pkg-metadata/README.md

 ## rcFilePath [String]

-File used to generate the exe metadata.
+File used to generate the res file for the exe metadata.

 > If this value is set metaData and rcDat will be ignored.

+## resFilePath [String]

+File used to edit the exe metadata.

+> If this value is set metaData, rcDat and rcFilePath will be ignored.

 ## rcData [Object]